ghga-de/file-services-backend/.readme_generation/dev_guide.md

 ### Docker

-Services are deployed in production via docker.
-In a polyrepo setup, each service maintains its own production Dockerfile, but in this monorepo setup there is only one Dockerfile for all services.
-When a release is made, the Dockerfile is used to build a docker image, which is then pushed to Docker Hub.
+TBD

 ## Service Structure

 Services consist of the following high-level parts:
 - `.readme_generation/`: Template components required to build the service-specific README.
-- `scripts/`: Required only if the service uses FastAPI for a REST API.
+- `scripts/app_openapi.py`: Required only if the service uses FastAPI for a REST API.
 - `src`: Application code stored here in a subdirectory labeled with the service abbreviation.
 - `tests_<service_name>`: E.g. `tests_pcs`.
 All service-specific tests are stored here.
 - Config Files: `config_schema.json`, `dev_config.yaml`, `example_config.yaml`